 We are committed to having an open and professional relationship with HMRC which includes operating on full disclosure.
 For the various tax compliance processes, we meet regularly with HMRC to agree key risk areas and share how our risk framework identifies and manages these risks.
-We do in-year testing to flag up any issues in real time and share the results with them.
-We also operate a system of real time disclosure with HMRC whereby we discuss significant proposed transactions so that any concerns can be discussed in advance of returns being formally submitted.
+We do in-year testing to flag any issues in real time and share the results with them.
+We also operate a system of real-time disclosure with HMRC to discuss significant proposed transactions so that any concerns can be discussed in advance of returns being formally submitted.

-Valuation Office Agency
+Valuation Office Agency (VOA)

-Given our largest single tax outflow is business rates, where we pay nearly £100m each year, we hold regular meetings with the VOA team in charge of the UK water sector, typically every six months.
+Given our largest single tax outflow is business rates, where we paid around £92 million for 2022, we hold regular meetings with the VOA team in charge of the UK water sector, typically every six months.

 We provide respective business updates and discuss the latest business rates issues relevant to us.